Advising and Mentoring Students

 Advise a Public Service Scholar

-The Public Service Scholars Program is a year-long academic program (Urban Studies 198) for seniors interested in writing an honors thesis in an area that is related to or involves service or political action.
-Faculty can serve as thesis advisors to students in this program and/or encourage students to apply to the program.
-Deadline for student applications is in mid-April of the student’s junior year.
+The Community Engaged Scholars Program (CESP) is a multi-quarter academic program for students writing an honors thesis, MA/MS thesis, or capstone that related to or involves community engagement, social impact, or political action.
+Faculty can serve as thesis or capstone advisors to students in this program and/or encourage students to apply to the program.
+The deadline for student applications is in typically in mid-April for the following academic year.

 Mentor a Cardinal Quarter Participant